Sachin-Analyst/AtliQ-Virtual-Internship-Week-2-2026/Task-1-report/readme.md

 ## Business Questions & Answers

 **1. Which customer_id has the largest absolute difference between recorded and benchmark order quantity?**
-→ May_22 — Elite Mart — 789903 — Vadodara (Diff: 4,781 | 7.48%)
+> May_22 - Elite Mart - 789903 - Vadodara (Diff: 4,781 | 7.48%)

 **2. How many customers in the delivery category have a difference greater than 3% between recorded and benchmark delivery quantity, expressed as a percentage of the benchmark?**
-→ **05**
+> **05**
-*Counted at customer-month level.
-Lotus Mart (789420) appears twice — in Jun_22 and Jul_22 — as it independently crossed the 3% threshold in both months.*
+*Counted at customer month level.
+Lotus Mart (789420) appears twice  in Jun_22 and Jul_22  as it independently crossed the 3% threshold in both months.*

 **3. What is the quantity of orders recorded for "Viveks Stores" in Vadodara during March 2022?**
-→ **73,011**
+> **73,011**

 ---

 ## Key Learnings
-- Data here is tracked at a *customer-month level*, not just customer level — the same `customer_id` can appear more than once if it crosses a threshold in different months.
+- Data here is tracked at a *customer month level*, not just customer level  the same `customer_id` can appear more than once if it crosses a threshold in different months.
 When a question asks "how many customers," it's worth being clear whether the count is customer-month instances or unique `customer_id`s.
-- Total rows in a Power BI table visual can behave oddly when mixing text and numeric columns — turned off Total rows to keep output matching the expected reference table exactly.
+- Total rows in a Power BI table visual can behave oddly when mixing text and numeric columns  turned off Total rows to keep output matching the expected reference table exactly.
-- Sorting on a text-based month column (`mmm_yy`) sorts alphabetically by default, not chronologically — solved by generating a `MONTH_SORT` helper column inside the same table expression as the month column itself, avoiding a circular dependency.
+- Sorting on a text based month column (`mmm_yy`) sorts alphabetically by default, not chronologically solved by generating a `MONTH_SORT` helper column inside the same table expression as the month column itself, avoiding a circular dependency.